priyaranjan-b/dynamic-excel-generator/README.md

 # dynamic-excel-generator

-Its generic utility which generates excel file dinamically irrespective of type (POJO)
+Its a generic utility which generates excel file dinamically irrespective of type (POJO).

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites